What are we trying to achieve at SpiritFire?

 Can I bring my RV/Camper with me, or camp in my van?

-If you have a van or covered pickup truck and would prefer to sleep in it, you can park your vehicle in the main parking lot just down the road from the main camp and absolutely can sleep there.
+If you have a van or covered pickup truck and would prefer to sleep in it, you can park your vehicle in the main parking lot just down from the main camp and absolutely can sleep there.

 What about food?